XRPLF/xrpl.js/docs/index.md

 *outcome.orderbookChanges.\*[].* expirationTime | date-time string | *Optional* The time after which the order expires, if any.
 *outcome.orderbookChanges.\*[].* makerExchangeRate | [value](#value) | *Optional* The exchange rate between the `quantity` currency and the `totalPrice` currency from the point of view of the maker.
 *outcome.* ledgerVersion | integer | The ledger version that the transaction was validated in.
+*outcome.* ledgerVersion | string | The ledger version that the transaction was validated in.
 *outcome.* indexInLedger | integer | The ordering index of the transaction in the ledger.
 *outcome.* deliveredAmount | [amount](#amount) | *Optional* For payment transactions, it is impossible to reliably compute the actual delivered amount from the balanceChanges due to fixed precision.
 If the payment is not a partial payment and the transaction succeeded, the deliveredAmount should always be considered to be the amount specified in the transaction.
 *outcome.* timestamp | date-time string | *Optional* The timestamp when the transaction was validated.
 (May be missing when requesting transactions in binary mode.)